-Fast forward to 2022, the post-pandemic new-normal world is hard to imagine without working from home.
+Fast forward to 2023, the post-pandemic new-normal world is hard to imagine without working from home and leaders having to adapt to managing hybrid teams.
 As fascinating as it is to witness such a tremendous and drastic shift, we are not here today to discuss this phenomenon.

 The goal of today’s article is to help you spice up your Zoom meetings (Webex, Skype, Microsoft Teams, etc) that, we can all agree, are no longer fun and easy just because we’re bonding over the world’s craziness.
 As having online video conferences becomes a routine, we are hitting the good old issues of having stale meetings with unengaged employees.